kburchfiel/dash_school_dashboard/README.md

         gunicorn
         ```

     1. I changed the final part of the Dockerfile example in the Google guide from "main:app" to "app:server", since (1) I was receiving error messages relating to gunicorn's inability to find 'main,'* and (2) [Arturo's guide](https://medium.com/kunder/deploying-dash-to-cloud-run-5-minutes-c026eeea46d4) showed app:server here as well.
 Note that the Heroku Procfile shown in the Heroku deployment guide also ends in app:server.
+By the way, don't forget to capitalize 'Dockerfile' within your project directory!

         *Note: when running Flask apps (not Dash apps) via Cloud Run, if you change the name of your app from 'main.py' to something else (e.g. 'app.py'), you'll also need to change the 'main' part of main:app in the Dockerfile to the name of your app (e.g. main:app --> app:app in the case of app.py).
 Otherwise, you'll receive an error message such as "no module named 'main'".
 However, since we're building a Dash app here, we don't need to make this change.*